openstack-infra/zuul/doc/source/zuul.rst

   do nothing on success; it will not even report a message to Gerrit.
   If the section is present, the listed reporter plugins will be asked to report on the jobs.
+  The reporters are listed by their connection name.
+The options available depend on the driver for the supplied connection.
-  Each reporter's value dictionary is handled by the reporter.
-See reporters for more details.
+  See :doc:`reporters` for more details.

 **failure**
   Uses the same syntax as **success**, but describes what Zuul should